ShoshaTheTarnegolet/typing-game/README.md

 # Typing

-This is my typing game for Angular studying.
+This is my typing game for Angular studying.\

+You can try it [here](https://typing-game-amber.vercel.app/)